Keyboard shortcuts

 openFirewall = true;

-# These are the same CLI options from Sandhole, except in camelCase.
+# These are the same CLI options from Sandhole, except without leading hyphens.

 settings = {